Dev10n/PicOS/README.md

 * MicroSD Card Module

 # Reason of Pico W/2W usage:
-  PicOS will be use Wi-Fi to get Time(Later updates)
+  PicOS will use Wi-Fi to get Time(Later updates)